 How to Use NAG on Carver

-NOTE: There are a limited number of NAG licenses on Carver, and priority of using them is given to the users whose work is critically dependent on the software.
+NOTE: There are a limited number of NAG licenses on Carver, and access to the NAG libraries is granted only to the people whose work is critically dependent on the software.
 Many NAG functionalities can be found in other math libraries, such as LAPACK, PARPACK, GSL (GNU Scientific Library), FFTW, etc., that are available on Carver.
 If your work doesn't have to depend on NAG, please look for these alternatives.
 If you need help with that or if you need to use the NAG software, please contact the consultants.